Adopting a Ragdoll cat is a very good decision.

 1. Ragdolls Are Known for Friendly Temperaments

-Perhaps, Ragdolls are the most loving domestic cats.
-Loyalty perhaps is best aptly described when said of Ragdolls because they can be considered “puppy-like.”
-If what you are looking for in a companion is one that stays with you most of the time, then a Ragdoll would be great.
+Ragdolls are the most loving domestic cats.
+Loyalty is best aptly described when said of Ragdolls because they can be considered “puppy-like.”
+If you want a companion that stays with you most of the time, then a Ragdoll is a great choice.
+They will be with you most of the time.

 2. Ragdolls Are Big Cats